 HCL was launched in November 2012 and formally opened by the local MP, the Rt.
 Hon.
 John Bercow.
 HCL subsequently took over full responsibility for financial management of the library from April 2013.

-The Management Committee responsible for running the company is made up of all the Director/Trustees plus the Library Manager and Library Assistant who are seconded from Buckinghamshire County Council.
+The Management Committee responsible for running the company is made up of all the Director/Trustees plus a Library Manager who is seconded from Buckinghamshire County Council Library Services.
 The Management Committee meets once every two months.
 There is an Annual Public Meeting in the library at which Director/Trustees present a review of HCL's performance over the previous 12 months and talk about future plans.
-See our calendar for the date of the next public meeting.

 The Director/Trustees give their time voluntarily and receive no benefits from the charity outside those generally available to all beneficiaries i.e. the provision of a library service in the community.